5 Tips for Taking Care of Sensitive Skin

 1. Cleanse, but be gentle

-The best kind of facial cleanser is one that maintains your skin’s natural moisture, doing its job to remove dirt, makeup and excess oil, while not drying out the skin.
-Look for a soap-free, fragrance-free, gentle cleanser like Cetaphil Gentle Skin Cleanser.
+The ideal kind of facial cleanser is one that maintains your skin’s natural moisture, doing its job to remove dirt, makeup and excess oil, while not drying out the skin.
+Look for a soap-free, fragrance-free, gentle cleanser like Cetaphil Gentle Skin Cleanser or Cetaphil Gentle Foaming Cleanser.
 And be sure not to over-wash, as this can lead to dryness and irritation.
 Cleansing your face once in the morning and once in the evening should be enough.

 2. Moisturize